 Causes of colour vision deficiency

-- an underlying health condition, such as diabetes, glaucoma, age-related macular degeneration and multiple sclerosis
+- other conditions such as diabetes, liver disease and multiple sclerosis

 - an eye or head injury